 Senior, Male, Small

 Roxy is a super sweet 10 year old pug mix.
 This dear little dog was abandoned by her owners at a boarding kennel.
 Thankfully, she is now in one of our loving foster homes and doing well!
-Roxy recently had surgery to remove bladder stones.
+Roxy had surgery to remove bladder stones.
 She has made a good recovery, but must eat a special diet to prevent stones from forming again.
 She also needs to drink a lot of water and get out for frequent bathroom breaks.
 Her foster parents take her out every 5 hours during the day (20 - 30 minutes/walk) and that works to prevent accidents in the home.
 Roxy loves to go for walks!
 An adopter who is home for most of the day is recommended.
 Roxy is calm around other dogs, but can be a bit timid.
 She may be fine with another calm, friendly dog, but a meet and greet would be necessary.
 Roxy loves to play fetch and will always bring her toy back for another throw!
 Roxy weighs 25 pounds.
-She is microchipped and fully vaccinated.
-Roxy still requires dentistry and a spay surgery.
-Once she has fully recovered from her bladder stone surgery we will plan for those surgeries (likely in 3 - 4 weeks).
+She is spayed, microchipped and fully vaccinated.
+She also received dentistry.
 If you feel you can give Roxy a safe and loving home, please see the adoption information and application on our website (www.adoptadogsavealife.com).
 Our adoption process includes an online application, a telephone interview, a home visit and a meeting with the dog.
 Roxy is in a foster home in Toronto, ON.

 Senior, Female, Small

-Update on Jonah: Jonah has arrived safely in Toronto from the Soi Dog Rescue in Thailand.
-He is settling in nicely to his foster home.
-Despite the stress of his trip and all the changes, Jonah is doing well.
-He needs a bit of time to warm up to new people, but once he knows you, he is friendly and greets you with a non-stop waggly tail!
-He is sweet, happy and affectionate.
-Jonah is 6 years old - he is a petite yellow lab mix and weighs 14kg (30 pounds).
-Jonah was friendly with some of the dogs at the shelter in Thailand, but we have found he is nervous of the dogs he has met so far since coming to Toronto.
+Jonah is a very deserving dog who came to us from the Soi Dog Rescue in Thailand.
+The Soi Dog Foundation is a reputable charity that saves hundreds of dogs, like Jonah, from the Asian dog meat trade.
+Many of these dogs were street dogs and do so well when given a second chance.
+You can read more about Soi Dog at www.soidog.org.
+Jonah has settled in nicely to his foster home.
+Despite the stress of his trip and all the changes, Jonah has done well.
+He needs time to warm up to new people, but once he knows you, he is friendly and greets you with a non-stop waggly tail.
+His foster parents tell us he is very comfortable and relaxed in their home.
+He is trustworthy when left alone and is housetrained.
+He walks nicely on leash and enjoys a leisurely walk so he can check out all the sights and sounds of the neighbourhood.
+He enjoys sunning himself on their back deck, as well as sitting and waitng for the birds and squirrels to come visit.
+Jonah shares his foster home with cats and is friendly towards them.
+He will sometimes join them in play or sneaks some licks in.
+Jonah is 6 years old - he is a smaller yellow lab mix weighing 21kg (about 50 pounds).
+Jonah was friendly with some of the dogs at the shelter in Thailand, but we have found he is nervous of the dogs he has met indoors since coming to Toronto.
 For that reason, it is likely he is best as the only dog.
-Jonah is friendly with cats.
-Our rescue is working in cooperation with Soi Dog to find a loving home for Jonah.
-The Soi Dog Foundation is a reputable charity that saves hundreds of dogs from the Asian dog meat trade.
-You can ready more about Soi Dog at www.soidog.org.
+Jonah is ok when meeting other dogs on his walk, when he is on leash - he just ignores them.
+It is inside a house where he is unsure.
 Jonah is a healthy dog who is neutered, microchipped and up-to-date on vaccinations.
 He is heartworm negative and has been dewormed.
-We have rescued a few other Soi Dogs in the last few few years.
-We have found these dogs eventually transition well to their new home but need time and patience.
-While they are confident at the shelter in Thailand they can be quite nervous and unsure once they come to Toronto.
+We have rescued a few other Soi Dogs in the last few years.
+We have found these dogs transition well to their new home, but require time and patience.
 The Soi Dogs require adopters who have some experience with dogs.
 They do best in a quiet neighbourhood where there is not a lot of traffic noise and crowded sidewalks.
 A safely fenced back yard is ideal.
-An adopter who is home for at least some of the day is also preferred.
-We find they are best in a quiet, calm home without young children.
+We find they are best in a calm home without young children.
 (12 years +).
-Soi Dogs are often high flight risks - for that reason we will make sure Jonah's adopter has a GPS collar and follows the safety protocol recommended by the Soi Dog Foundation.
-We will work with his adopter to assist in preparing for the arrival of Jonah and setting him up for success.
+Some Soi Dogs are high flight risks - for that reason we will make sure Jonah's adopter has a GPS collar and follows the safety protocol recommended by the Soi Dog Foundation.
 If you are interested in Jonah, please contact us at email@example.com or (416) 787-3862.
-Please see our website for more information about our foster program and adoption process (www.adoptadogsavealife.com).
+Please see our website for more information about our adoption process (www.adoptadogsavealife.com).
 An adoption fee of $350.00 applies.
 Jonah is in a foster home in Burlington, ON.